 Are you a distracted driver?
 The fact is that most of us engage in some kind of distracted driving from time to time.
-Distractions can range from gabbing with a passenger in your car to texting or surfing the net while behind the wheel.
-Distracted driving is dangerous driving.
+Distractions can range from chatting with a passenger in your car to texting or surfing the net while behind the wheel.
+This is considered being negligent.

 The National Safety Council reports that every day in the U.S., at least 9 people die and another 100 are injured in accidents involving distracted drivers.
 The Council’s major focus is in-vehicle technologies, including smartphones, dashboard touchscreens, and voice commands.
 It finds that all such technology poses safety threats and that the dire potential consequences aren’t worth any convenience they might offer.